umarhassan-mitodl/16.30-fall-2010/content/pages/syllabus.md

 - State-space control design and analysis of feedback control systems
     - Focus will be on linear systems, but consider more nonlinear analysis and control than before (but with less breadth than 2.152)
-    - Coverage of linear systems theory, but not as theoretical as {{% resource_link "c2c0db5b-25c4-45be-804b-cde4f97b6234" "6.241" %}}, which is being redesigned to follow-on from this course
+    - Coverage of linear systems theory, but not as theoretical as [6.241](https://ocw-studio.odl.mit.edu/courses/6-241j-dynamic-systems-and-control-spring-2011), which is being redesigned to follow-on from this course
 - Design of state-space controllers; estimation filters; dynamic output feedback
 - Limitations on performance of control systems
 - Linearization and analysis of nonlinear systems